Complete Guide to Combined Master’s and PsyD Programs: 2026 Rankings & Requirements

 Career Outcomes and Salary Data

-Graduates of combined Master’s and PsyD programs enter a robust job market with diverse career opportunities.
-The practitioner-focused training prepares graduates for immediate clinical practice upon licensure, with most securing positions before completing postdoctoral requirements.
+Graduates of combined Master’s and PsyD programs enter a strong job market, with practitioner-focused training that prepares them for clinical practice as soon as they’re licensed.
+Most secure positions before finishing postdoctoral requirements.

 Employment Settings and Roles

-According to APA workforce data, PsyD graduates work across multiple settings:
+According to APA workforce data, PsyD graduates work across a range of settings:

 • Private Practice (35%): Independent or group practices providing psychotherapy and assessment